zhuy16/FunctionalAnnotation_notebooks/README.md

 # clusterProfiler_notebooks

 #### This repo is for functional annotation and visualization of gene sets.

+"Functional annotation" implies that finding the biological meaning of the gene set you obtained from your analysis.

 These include **Gene Ontology, KEGG, Wikipath, Disease Ontology, GSEA etc.**